srmeier/Prototype/readme.txt

 - upgrades
 	- craftable item which can be used to upgrade turrets and missles
 - grenades
-- meditation changes the elemental damage of your attacks?
+- meditation changes the elemental damage of your attacks
+	- this occurs at designated statues throughout the world
 - each heart is broken up in thirds

 TECH: